muralcode/financialapp-ios/README.md

-# financialapp-ios
+# FinancialApp-iOS
-Financial app demonstrating using Swift and SwiftUI
+Financial app demonstration using Swift and SwiftUI